CodeDead/codedead.com/posts/2020/11/11/aniview-1.6.md

 ---
-path: "/blog/2020/11/11/aniview-1.6"
+path: '/blog/2020/11/11/aniview-1.6'
-title: "AniView 1.6 - Release"
+title: 'AniView 1.6 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2020-11-11"
+date: '2020-11-11'
-abstract: "Information AniView 1.6 has just been released.
+abstract: 'Information AniView 1.6 has just been released.
 This release focuses on performance improvements and dependency updates.
 For a full list of changes, please take a look at the change log below.
-Change log Added a confirmation dialog when resetting settings AniView will..."
+Change log Added a confirmation dialog when resetting settings AniView will...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 AniView 1.6 has just been released.
 This release focuses on performance improvements and dependency updates.
 For a full list of changes, please take a look at the change log below.

 ## Changelog

-* Added a confirmation dialog when resetting settings
+- Added a confirmation dialog when resetting settings
-* AniView will no longer reload the same image
+- AniView will no longer reload the same image
-* Improved update process
+- Improved update process
-* Included latest theme version
+- Included latest theme version

 ## Download